 A "Form 2 - Record of Minor Modification or Replacements to the Drinking Water System" is used by the owner of a drinking water system to document minor modifications or replacements to the drinking water system that do not require a Schedule C application.

 These forms are required to be kept for a period of ten years and should be available for review by a Provincial Officer upon request.

-The inspector reviewed one Form 2 document that was prepared in accordance with the Drinking Water Works Permit during the inspection period:
+The WCO reviewed a Form 2 document that was prepared in accordance with the Drinking Water Works Permit during the inspection period, dated November 15, 2024, for the replacement of the existing anthracite and sand filter media with granular activated carbon (GAC) and sand media for the 3 dual media filters.